How to Fish a Crankbait

 A deep-diving crankbait is ideal if you’re hunting in deep water spots.
 The logic behind it is to have complete control of your bait, feel everything it swims by, bumps into, or even breathes on it.

 When bass fishing with deep divers with two treble hooks.
 It’s vital to keep them razor-sharp—professional anglers like them for pre-spawn bass fishing.

 Unlike the shallow and medium divers, the water temperature, line diameter, and line tie are critical for control, especially if you are a beginner.
 Nonetheless, similar to shallow divers, they’re instrumental in catching big fish and more fish.

 Lipped versus Lipless

 The article would not be complete without the mention of a lipless crank.
 The lipless crankbait has no bill or no lips.
 Instead, a lipless crankbait gets its action through a nose-down attitude caused by positioning the eye that you tie to on the back of the lure.

 The majority of lipless contain loud rattling sounds, which imitate a school of shad.
 Lipless crankbaits are manufactured in sizes between 1/4oz and 2 oz.
 They’re good to fish with either 2 feet or 50 feet of water.

 However, the industry does make suspending lipless baits, most sink.
 So a consent motion is critical to keep it off the bottom and commonly used on Lake Allatoona and others.

 How can I Fish with Lipless Crankbaits?

 They produce wobbly or vibrating action when cranked throw the water.
 Lip-less crankbaits are perfect for winter fishing around shallow cover with a good retrieve speed.
 This lure is used by many as bait to find fish, scouting bare bottoms with grass.

 It can travel through shallow areas with grass with no ripping.
-In other thick vegetation areas, you will need to learn to rip the lure without getting stuck.
+You will need to learn to rip the lure without getting stuck in other thick vegetation areas.
 This model has double hook trebles and a tight wiggle like conventional models.
 It’s a good option when fishing a vast area and trying to pattern the fish.